rl-institut/digiplan/docs/index.rst

-..
-EnerShelf documentation master file, created by sphinx-quickstart.
+.. digiplan documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-EnerShelf Project Documentation
+digiplan Project Documentation
 ====================================================================

 Table of Contents: